On Being Expelled from Peterson Academy – Part 2

 Another Student’s Reaction to the 8 January 2025 NoRegret Gazette

-One student (who had referenced the lesson taught by Jordan Peterson in the No Such Thing as a Dragon book earlier) reposted his concerns along with that book’s cover to remind everyone that the problem was not actually solved but had been ignored by the administration.
+One student (who had referenced the lesson taught by Jordan Peterson in the No Such Thing as a Dragon book in Part 1) reposted his concerns along with that book’s cover to remind everyone that the problem was not actually solved but had been ignored by the administration instead.

 Within the next 24 hours or so, several others reposted this adding their own perspectives.
 Here are a few examples: